virtualritz/nsi-docs/docs/guidelines.rst

 Instancing
 ----------

-Instancing in nsi is naturally performed by connecting a geometry to more than one transform (connecting a geometry node into a ``transform.objects`` attribute).
+Instancing in |nsi| is naturally performed by connecting a geometry to more than one transform (connecting a geometry node into a ``transform.objects`` attribute).

 .. figure:: image/instancing.svg
-   :alt: Instancing in nsi with attribute inheritance and per-instance
-         attribute override
-   :figwidth: 75%

-   Instancing in nsi with attribute inheritance and per-instance attribute override
+   Instancing in |nsi| with attribute inheritance and per-instance attribute override

 The above figure shows a simple scene with a geometry instanced three